Table of Contents

 Samuel Miller

 Sam was a Post-doctoral Scientist in our group between 11/2019 and 9/2022.
-Sam took on one of the most exciting challenges our group has to offer: taking advantage of the recent advances in high-throughput sequencing of short RNA molecules to make sense of microbial tRNA transcripts in complex habitats.
+Sam took on one of the most exciting challenges our group had to offer at that time: taking advantage of the recent advances in high-throughput sequencing of short RNA molecules to make sense of microbial tRNA transcripts in complex habitats.
 Towards this goal, he developed novel and advanced open-source software tools to study all aspects of chemical modification and relative abundance analysis of tRNA transcripts, and combining them with tRNA genes, codons, and metabolisms found in genomes and metagenomes.
-The last time we checked (which was in 2023), Sam was a Scientific Programmer for the Center for Chemical Currencies of a Microbial Planet at the Marine Biological Laboratory..
+The last time we checked (which was in 2024), Sam was a Scientific Programmer for the Center for Chemical Currencies of a Microbial Planet at the Marine Biological Laboratory.

 Matthew Lawrence Klein bio photo